Module manifest

 §Manifest Structure

-Every atom must have a manifest file named atom.toml that contains at minimum an [atom] section with the atom’s ID, version, and optional description.
-Additional sections can specify dependencies and other configuration.
+Every atom must have a manifest file named atom.toml that contains at minimum a [package] section with the atom’s label, version, and optional description.
+Additional sections can specify package sets and dependencies.

 §Key Types

-• Atom - The core atom metadata (id, version, description)
+• Atom - The core atom metadata (label, version, description, sets).

 §Example Manifest